jeniasaigak/jeniasaigak/README.md

 ### Hi there 👋

-👋 Hey there!
 I'm Eugene Saigak, a Senior Full Stack Engineer with 7 years of experience, based in Petah Tikva, Israel 🇮🇱.
 I'm passionate about crafting robust Back-end solutions and exploring the limitless possibilities of technologies.

 - 🚀 I'm proficient in: **JavaScript, TypeScript, Node.js, Nest.js, React, React Native** and more!